yuhaixy/pantt/README.md

 # pantt
-Pantt is a personal emacs distribution. tidy and modified from prelude with my habit.
+Pantt is a personal emacs distribution.

+special thanks prelude, a very popular emacs distribution.